ExtendRealityLtd/VRTK/README.md

    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=CzKohhSjXNY)

-  * **011_Camera_HeadSetCollisionFading:** A scene with three walls around the play area and if the player puts their head into any of the collidable walls then the headset fades to black to prevent seeing unwanted object clipping artifacts.
+  * **011_Camera_HeadSetCollisionFading:** A scene with three walls around the play area and if the user puts their head into any of the collidable walls then the headset fades to black to prevent seeing unwanted object clipping artifacts.
    * [View Example Tour on YouTube](https://www.youtube.com/watch?v=r0RZci0tZOI)